lukekarrys/spa-crawler/README.md

 http://127.0.0.1:3010/page2
 ```

-The single page app in the example above is in `sample/clientapp`.
-Check out the code or run `npm run sample-server` and go to [http://127.0.0.1:3010](http://127.0.0.1:3010) to see what the rendered HTML looks like.
+The single page app in the example above is in `sample/client-app`.
+Check out the code or run `npm run start:client` and go to [http://127.0.0.1:3010](http://127.0.0.1:3010) to see what the rendered HTML looks like.
 Also check out the source to see that it's just a `<script>` tag.

 ## API